California Red-Legged Frog

 Volunteer at Mori Point

-The San Francisco Garter Snake is in dire need of good habitat.
+The California Red-legged Frog is in dire need of good habitat.
 You can help restore the species’ habitats by working with the Golden Gate National Parks Conservancy to restore habitats at Mori Point.

 Log in to participate in Big Year!